Oumaymabamoh/Oumaymabamoh/README.md

 - 👋 Hey, I’m @Oumaymabamoh
-- 👀 I’m interested in everything data science
+- 👀 I possess a comprehensive interest in all aspects of data science, from its foundational principles to advanced applications.
 - 📚 I'm currently studying data science at the University of IU.
 - 📫 You can reach me via [LinkedIn](https://www.linkedin.com/in/oumaymabamoh/)